Mount Zion Cemetery (Washington, D.C.): History

 The Afro-American Bicentennial Corporation conducted a historical study of the Mt.
 Zion section of the cemetery.

-As the Mount Zion Cemetery/ Female Union Band Cemetery is one of the oldest remaining African American cemeteries in Georgetown and greater Washington, D.C., The Joint Committee on Landmarks designated the cemetery a Category II Landmark of importance that contributes to the cultural and visual beauty of the District.
-It was officially listed in the Register on August 6, 1975 in the areas of Archeology – Historic and Social/Humanitarian with an 1809–1950 period of significance.
+The Mount Zion Cemetery/ Female Union Band Cemetery is one of the oldest remaining African American burial grounds in Georgetown and greater Washington, D.C..
+As such, the Joint Committee on Landmarks designated the cemetery a Category II Landmark of importance that contributes to the cultural and visual beauty of the District.
+It was officially listed in the Register on August 6, 1975, in the areas of Archeology – Historic and Social/Humanitarian with an 1809–1950 period of significance.
 While the cemetery is located within the Georgetown Historic District, its historical significance is sufficiently different to merit individual registration.
 The cemetery was added to the District of Columbia Inventory of Historic Sites in 1975, and was placed on the National Register of Historic Places, on August 6, 1975.

 Preservation, restoration and education programs are managed on behalf of the Trustees of the two cemeteries by the Mount Zion – Female Union Band Historic Memorial Park, Inc..